 Future climate-agricultural work in the southeast must consider the uncertainties regarding future change in the region.
 Recognized as a “warming hole,” the SEUS experienced a slight cooling trend in the second half of the twentieth century (Ellenburg et al., 2016; Meehl et al., 2015).
 Much debate surrounds the possible attributable factors that have caused this anomalous regional phenomenon with explanations ranging from increased aerosols and clouds (Weber et al., 2007) to internal variability in sea surface temperatures and atmospheric circulation patterns (Kumar & Wang, 2015; Kunkel et al., 2006).
-However, recent studies suggest a recent reversal with a regional warming trend since the 1970s (Meehl et al., 2015; Kunkel et al., 2013).
+However, recent studies suggest a reversal in the regional warming trend beginning in the 1970s (Meehl et al., 2015; Kunkel et al., 2013).
 Similar uncertainties remain regarding trends in southeastern precipitation (Knox et al., 2014).
 Research suggests that the southeast has experienced distinct seasonal trends in overall precipitation and an increase in the frequency of extreme precipitation days with events becoming more intense, albeit with shorter durations (Powell & Keim, 2015; Groisman et al, 2001).
 Mention here how our findings suggest that with future warming and an end to the “warming hole” will mean even more damage for crops in the southeast going forward…...

 Conclusion